jeongyeham/jeongyeham/README.md

 ### About ENV
+* I mainly use Fedora Linux to develop.
 * I use [MSYS2](https://www.msys2.org) to manage all of my toolchains(except [Python](https://www.python.org/)) on Windows.
 * I use [Clion](https://www.jetbrains.com/clion) or [Vscode](https://code.visualstudio.com) to write codes which run on STM32, ESP32 and etc..
 * I use [STM32CubeMX](https://www.st.com/en/development-tools/stm32cubemx) to start my projects and develop with HAL or LL library.